RyanDCampbell/Pokedex/README.md

 9. Prints each pokemon trainer and all the pokemon in their party
 10.	- Prints the strongest Pokemon of each trainer, based on highest attack power (Uses GROUP BY, and ORDER BY)

-## Requesting Contents of any Table (Commands are highlighted in yellow)
+## Requesting Contents of any Table

 1.	all pokemon - Prints the contents of the Pokemon table
 2.	all moves - Prints the contents of the Move table